Madhan-I/100DaysofCloud/Journey/001/Readme.md

 ## Use Case

-- 🖼️ (Show-Me) Create an graphic or diagram that illustrate the use-case of how this knowledge could be applied to real-world project

 - Your task is to take the company's existing monolithic e-commerce website and break it into a series of logically separated microservices.
 The existing monolith code is sitting in a GitHub repo, and you will be expected to containerize this app and then refactor it.
 - You will be tasked with pulling down the source code, building a container from it (one of the farmers left you a Dockerfile), and then pushing it out to GKE

-## Cloud Research

-- ✍️ Document your trial and errors.
-Share what you tried to learn and understand about the cloud topic or while completing micro-project.
-- 🖼️ Show as many screenshot as possible so others can experience in your cloud research.

 ## Try yourself